Pakistani jets target suspected Pakistani Taliban hideouts in Afghanistan, killing 8 people

 The Afghan Taliban denounced the strikes as an aggression on Afghanistan's territorial integrity, saying they killed several women and children.
 The defense ministry in Kabul said Afghan forces later on Monday “targeted Pakistan’s military centers along the border with heavy weapons,” without providing details.

-The Pakistani strikes were carried out in Khost and Paktika provinces bordering Pakistan, according to a Pakistani security official and an intelligence official.
+The Pakistani strikes were carried out in Khost and Paktika provinces bordering Pakistan, according to two Pakistani security and intelligence officials.
 The officials provided no further details and spoke on condition of anonymity because they were not authorized to speak to reporters.

 Pakistan’s military did not immediately comment and it was not clear how deep inside Afghanistan the Pakistani jets flew.
 The airstrikes were the first since 2022, when Pakistan targeted militant hideouts in Afghanistan although Islamabad never officially confirmed those strikes.